Skip to navigation Skip to content

 Qualifying timeframe

-The LTIS rate may be paid to students or an Australian Apprentice who qualify for Austudy who have been receiving one of the relevant income support payments (Austudy rules) for at least 26 weeks in the 39 weeks immediately before starting or restarting an approved course or Australian Apprenticeship.
+The LTIS rate may be paid to students, or Australian Apprentices, who qualify for Austudy and who have been receiving one of the relevant income support payments (Austudy rules) for at least 26 weeks in the 39 weeks immediately before starting, or restarting after a break, an approved course or Australian Apprenticeship.

-In assessing this, 39 weeks is counted back from the day before the day they started or restarted the approved course or Australian Apprenticeship.
+Note: 39 weeks is counted back from the day immediately before the day they started, or restarted after a break, the qualifying study or Australian Apprenticeship.

 Periods on an employment income nil rate period do not count towards time on income support.